andy-wagner/TargetCluster/README.md

             /**
              * DataSources
              */
+            DataSource dataSourceKorea1 =
-            DataSource dataSourceKorea = new SimpleDataSource("Some people make a mistake everyday in seoul, Korea.");
+                new SimpleDataSource("Some people make a mistake everyday in seoul, Korea.");
+            DataSource dataSourceKorea2 =
+                new SimpleDataSource("every single person makes a mistake everyday in Korea.");
-            DataSource dataSourceJapan = new SimpleDataSource("Some people suicide everyday in Japan.");
+            DataSource dataSourceJapan =
+                new SimpleDataSource("Some people suicide everyday in Japan.");

             /**
-             * A Cluster Instance for Korea DataSource */
+             * A Cluster Instance for Korea DataSource with multi-dataSource */
-            Cluster<SimpleClusterData> clusterKorea = new SimpleCluster<SimpleClusterData>(target, dataSourceKorea) {
+            Cluster<SimpleClusterData> clusterKorea =
+            new SimpleCluster<SimpleClusterData>(target, dataSourceKorea1, dataSourceKorea2) {
                 @Override
                 public SimpleClusterData map(ClusteringRaw raw) {
                     return new SimpleClusterData(raw);